-Conversations About Politics is now available in electronic format and paperback format on all major booksellers, including:
+Conversations About Politics is now available in hardcover, paperback and electronic format on all major booksellers, including:

 Other books in this series, include Conversations About History, Volumes 1-3 and Conversations About The History of Ideas.

 This Ideas Roadshow Collection includes the following 5 Ideas Roadshow Conversations plus a detailed preface highlighting the connections between the different books.
 Each individual book is broken into chapters with a detailed introduction and questions for discussion at the end of each chapter:

 I. Exploring Southeast Asia – A Conversation with Jacques Bertrand, Professor of Political Science and Director of the Collaborative Master’s Program in Contemporary East and Southeast Asian Studies at the University of Toronto.
 This wide-ranging conversation explores Jacques Bertrand’s extensive research on the politics and political changes in Southeast Asia and provides detailed insights into this extensive and complex region which consists of countries with remarkably diverse histories and cultures.

 II.
 How Social Science Creates the World – A Conversation with UC Berkeley political scientist Professor Mark Bevir.
 Mark Bevir is an internationally acclaimed expert in the theory of governance.
 This thought-provoking conversation explores how attempts to shoehorn political science into a natural science framework commonly fail and how correctly appreciating what social science is and does has a direct bearing on our everyday social lives.

 III.
 Democracy: Clarifying the Muddle – A Conversation with political theorist John Dunn, University of Cambridge.
 Through an engaging dialogue format, John Dunn candidly shares his deep insights on the historical development and current significance and future of democracy in different parts of the world and the relevance of political science departments in achieving democracy and other worthwhile goals.